-The UNESCO Chair on Water Security at the Institute of Environment is charged with bringing together research and education to address regional, national and global water security issues, through innovative interdisciplinary research and partnerships for sustainability.
+The UNESCO Chair on Sustainable Water Security at the Institute of Environment is charged with bringing together research and education to address regional, national and global water security issues, through innovative interdisciplinary research and partnerships for sustainability.

 Upcoming Events

-Water quality is vital for water security but is threatened by pollutants from industrial discharge, agricultural runoff, and urban waste.
-Global challenges to be discussed affecting water quality include population growth, urban expansion, and decaying infrastructure.We look forward to seeing you in Miami, Florida, in the fall of 2025 to jointly explore sustainable solutions for these critical issues.
+Water quality is vital for water security but it is threatened by pollutants from industrial discharge, agricultural runoff, and urban waste.
+Furthermore, the water sector is increasingly targeted by cyberintruders.
+The global challenges affecting water quality that will be discussed include population growth, urban expansion, decaying infrastructure, cybersecurity, algae blooms, among others.
+We look forward to seeing you in Washington, D.C., as we jointly explore sustainable solutions to these critical issues.

 About the Chair